angular/angular/aio/content/guide/architecture.md

 <hr/>

 ## Components

 <img src="generated/images/guide/architecture/hero-component.png" alt="Component" class="left">

 A _component_ controls a patch of screen called a *view*.

-For example, the following views are controlled by components:
+For example, components define and control each of the following views from the Tutorial:

 * The app root with the navigation links.
 * The list of heroes.